PriyaBasker23/LLM-Data-Engineering/README.md

 ## Topics Covered
-What is LLM?
+1. What is LLM?
-SageMaker
+2. SageMaker
-Textract and use cases ( Demo)
+3. Textract and use cases ( Demo)
+    a.
 Pdf document to text with confidence score
+    b.
 Pdf table to text with confidence score
-Overview of Haystack + Mixtral model (Demo)
+4. Overview of Haystack + Mixtral model (Demo)
+    a.
 Web scraping + prompt template + Q & A
+    b.
 AP and CP websites
+    c.
 Video to + prompt template + Q & A
-Logs NLP Analysis - Not progressed
+5. Logs NLP Analysis - Not progressed
-Text to Image - Bedrock Titan
+6. Text to Image - Bedrock Titan
-Case notes - NLP Analysis - Didnt get good ouput- lack of data Text summarisation , topic modelling, sentiment analy
+7. Case notes - NLP Analysis - Didnt get good ouput- lack of data Text summarisation , topic modelling, sentiment analy